mosn/layotto/docs/en/start/istio/start.md

 1. Since `istio 1.5.2` is used in this demo, which belongs to an older version, the demo will not be merged into the `main` branch.
 Instead, it exists as an independent branch `istio-1.5.X`.
 After 'mosn' integrates with `istio 1.10.X`, it will be merged.
 2. For the source code of client and server used in the example, please refer to [here](https://github.com/mosn/layotto/tree/istio-1.5.x/demo/istio).
-3. In order to get started simple, the `layotto-injected.yaml` file used above has been injected through istio.
-The entire injection process is as follows:
+3. In order to get started simple, the `layotto-injected.yaml` file used above has been injected through istio already.
+This injection process is as follows:
    1. Run the following command to specify `istio` to use `Layotto` as the data plane
    ```
    istioctl manifest apply  --set .values.global.proxy.image="mosnio/proxyv2:layotto"   --set meshConfig.defaultConfig.binaryPath="/usr/local/bin/mosn"